puppetlabs/puppet-rfc/README.md

 ---------------------------

 <blockquote>
-armature |ˈärməCHər, -ˌCHo͝or|
+armature |ˈärməCHər, -ˌCHo͝or |<br />
-2 a metal framework on which a sculpture is molded with clay or similar material.
+2 a metal framework on which a sculpture is molded with clay or similar material. <br />
-• a framework or formal structure, esp. of a literary work: Shakespeare's plots have served as the armature for many novels.
+• a framework or formal structure, esp. of a literary work: _Shakespeare's plots have served as the armature for many novels._<br />
 -- New Oxford American Dictionary
 </blockquote>